dplassgit/d2lang/README.md

 D2 is a strongly-typed, statically-typed, inferred-type compiled language.
 Its syntax draws from C, Java and Python.

-The D2 compiler compiles to X64 assembly language only.
-It currently uses `nasm` and `gcc` to assemble and link, respectively, to Windows executables only.
+The D2 compiler currently compiles to X64 assembly language only.
+It uses `nasm` and `gcc` to assemble and link, respectively, to Windows executables.

+There are hooks to support other architectures; the intermediate language is (mostly) target-agnostic and a 8085 backend is partially implemented.

 See the [overview](docs/overview.md) for a more comprehensive description of the types, control structures, operators and statements in D2.